oriolakolawole/Credit-Default-Risk/README.md

 # Credit Default Prediction

-This project builds a high-performance machine learning model for credit default prediction, using a large loan dataset loaded directly from disk.
+This project builds a high-performance machine learning model for credit default prediction, using a large loan dataset loaded directly from kaggle.
 The notebook includes full preprocessing, feature engineering, model training, evaluation, and threshold analysis — ultimately achieving ~99% accuracy

 ---